Empirical Quantum Advantage in Constrained Optimization from Encoded Unitary Designs: Introduction

 Why do unitary $t$-designs matter?
-In the context of variational optimization, unitary designs are a principled proxy for \emph{expressivity}, \emph{anticoncentration}, and \emph{typical-case trainability}.
-A unitary $t$-design reproduces Haar moments up to degree $t$.
+In the context of variational quantum circuits, unitary designs are a principled proxy for \emph{expressivity}, \emph{anticoncentration}, and \emph{typical-case trainability}~\cite{BrandaoHarrowMixing2016}.
+Recall that a unitary $t$-design reproduces Haar moments up to degree $t$.
 Thus any degree-$\le t$ observable (e.g., overlaps, energies, and many gradient statistics) computed under the design agrees with the Haar baseline up to~$\varepsilon$~\cite{BrandaoHarrowMixing2016}.
-Secondly it suggests an \emph{instance-agnostic typical-case behaviour} because second moments are insensitive to the fine details of the cost landscape.
-From the “landscape information” viewpoint, matching Haar second moments ensures that a nontrivial amount of task-relevant variance survives at shallow depth on the \emph{encoded} space, which increases the effective information capacity of the ansatz~\cite{PerezSalinasWangBonetMonroig2024,HadfieldHoggRieffel2022}.
+Secondly, for $t=2$, 2-designs suggests an \emph{instance-agnostic typical-case behaviour} because second moments are insensitive to the fine details of the cost landscape.
+From the “landscape information” viewpoint~\cite{PerezSalinasWangBonetMonroig2024}, matching Haar second moments ensures that a nontrivial amount of task-relevant variance survives at shallow depth on the \emph{encoded} space, which increases the effective information capacity of the ansatz~\cite{PerezSalinasWangBonetMonroig2024,HadfieldHoggRieffel2022}.

-Our circuit design inherit from prior work in Refs. \cite{Hadfield2019AOA, doCarmo2025warmstartingqaoa}.
-Here we leverage additional problem specific strucutures through problem-algorithm codesign to capture a broad class of COPs (TSP/ATSP, QAP, CVRP, etc) via block one-hot encodings and shared constraint properties.
-We propose a unifying kernel in Def. \ref{def:kernel-requirement}.
+Our circuit design inherits from prior work in Refs. \cite{Hadfield2019AOA, doCarmo2025warmstartingqaoa}.
+Here we leverage additional problem specific structures through problem-algorithm codesign to capture a broad class of COPs (TSP/ATSP, QAP, CVRP, etc) via block one-hot encodings and shared constraint properties.
+Consequently, we propose a unifying kernel in Def. \ref{def:kernel-requirement}.
 Within this kernel, a block-permutation twirl yields a unitary \(1\)-design on the encoded space, reproducing the Haar baseline \(\mathbb{E}\,|\langle x|U|\phi\rangle|^2=1/D\) and a corresponding \emph{existence} theorem for any target basis vector \(x^\star\) (and thus for the optimum) in Thm.~\ref{thm:exist-params} and Cor. \ref{cor:feasible-optimum}.
 Algorithmically, we introduce the the Polynomial time Hybrid Quantum-Classical Solver (PHQC) which wraps constant-depth quantum sampling over a coarse parameter grid with a deterministic classical checker that identifies the best sampled solutions, operationalizing these $t-$design bounds.
 PHQC identifies the optimal solution if it is sampled at least once.